shariq1989/cookbook/content/recipe/bbq_chicken_drumsticks.md

 #### OVEN INSTRUCTIONS

-Cooking Time: 40 minutes
+* Cooking Time: 40 minutes

-1. In a large bowl, mix the spices for the rub and massage them into the drumsticks.
+1. In a [mixing bowl](https://amzn.to/3o4ml1T), add the spices for the rub and massage them into the drumsticks.
 Cover the bowl and marinate them in the fridge for 6 hours.
 2. Preheat the oven to 400 degrees and then set a [wire rack](https://amzn.to/3AQLn8k) into a [rimmed baking sheet](https://amzn.to/3COm9rS); line the drumsticks onto it.
 3. Cook for 25-30 minutes, flipping the drumsticks halfway through.
 4. Brush them with bbq sauce and cook them for 3 minutes, sauce side down.